 Microbial metabolism of C1 and C2 compounds.
-The role of glyoxylate, glycollate and acetate in the growth of Pseudomonas AM1 on ethanol and on C1 compounds
+The involvement of glycollate in the metabolism of ethanol and of acetate by Pseudomonas AM1

 - Views Icon Views